 Transaction processing occurs at the end of a single unit of data entry, i.e. a logsheet.
 Here error trapping can be implemented for a wide variety of fields.
 For instance, it is common to run a quick check to see that the values entered for a particular entry add up correctly to match an entered total.
 If they don't, the row is not submitted to the database and the user is prompted to check the data before proceeding to the next row.
 Another mechanism used for transaction processing is that of double entry or double keying of data.
-Normal practice for the double entry of data is to enter the data twice, i.e. a set of logbooks will be entered once by the first data entry person and then the entire set will be re-entered by a second independent data record and any inconsistencies resolved by reference to the original paper record.
+Normal practice for the double entry of data is to enter the data twice, i.e. a set of logbooks will be entered once by the first data entry person and then the entire set will be re-entered by a second independent data entry person.
+The two datasets will then be compared at the end of the entry of the second data record and any inconsistencies resolved by reference to the original paper record.
 This has been found to reduce substantially simple errors caused by e.g., operator's inability to read data on a data sheet, transposition of numbers, missing decimal points etc.